lu-tar/blog/content/posts/wifi_channel.md

 Wrapping up, what can cause bad utilization of a channel?
 - A **very high number of clients**, regardless of the protocol used, will always downgrade their datarates with the increasing number of stations under an access point.
 This effect is 10x more impacful with older protocols in the 2.4 GHz spectrum.
 - Low SNR caused by
-	- Interferences both over and above the CCA ED threshold (Clear Channel Assessment, Energy Detection).
+	- Interferences both over and above the CCA threshold (Clear Channel Assessment for energy detection, signal detection and network allocation vector).
 The first will generate a rising number collisions, the second will in fact raise the noise floor. ==ADD FOOTNOTE==
-		- Wi-Fi *"Friendly fire" interferences* caused by a overuse of high transmit power or by a bad channel plan or by a bad positioning of access point.
+		- Wi-Fi *"friendly fire" interferences* caused by a overuse of high transmit power, bad channel plan or bad positioning of access point.
 		- Wi-Fi *rogue interferences* like access point in near buildings of your campus.
 		- *non-Wi-Fi* interferences trasmitting in the same spectrum of Wi-Fi.